I don’t need a financial adviser: I can do it myself.

 One of the great joys of the internet is the power it puts at your fingertips.
-Not only can you watch videos of the eye-watering effects of eating a Scotch bonnet chilli – a cautionary tale for the one in seven of us who would rather munch on one than speak to a financial adviser – you can find out about anything, from fixing a leaky tap or roof to choosing your investments.
+You can watch videos of the eye-watering effects of eating a Scotch bonnet chilli.
+And you can find out anything, from how to fix a leaky tap or roof to how to choose your investments.

-But the fact there are online guides to fixing taps and roofs doesn’t mean that DIY is always the best way to go – as many a kitchen-sink drama or badly botched roof has proved.
+But the fact that there are online guides to fixing taps and roofs does not mean DIY is always the best way to go, as many a kitchen-sink drama or badly botched roof has proved.

 There are similar risks around DIY investing and financial planning.
-Making a short-term, or fashionable, DIY investing decision now could have a serious long-term effect on your finances.
+Making a short-term DIY investing decision now could have a serious long-term effect on your finances.

-Even for those people who are confident about choosing investments and have chalked up some successful decisions, a series of good decisions is not the same as a long-term financial plan.
+Perhaps confident DIY investors who have chalked up some successful decisions will think they do not need a financial adviser.
+But a series of good decisions is not the same as the long-term plan a financial adviser can provide.

-Even for those happy to make these decisions, it’s important to realise that these are asset-allocation choices, not financial planning.
-They don’t address the bigger, longer-term questions about why and how you invest and save.
+Even for those happy to make these decisions, it is important to realise that these are choices about where to allocate our investments, not financial planning.
+They do not address the bigger, longer term questions about why and how you invest and save.

-Are you hoping to buy a holiday house, or to retire in your 50s?
+Are you hoping to buy a holiday house or to retire in your fifties?
 Are you trying to make up for the time you lost by starting a pension relatively late in life?
-Do you expect to get an inheritance, or plan to sell a business?
+Do you expect to get an inheritance or plan to sell a business?
 Do you want to make sure your dependants can cope financially if something happens to you tomorrow?

-The internet may well tell you the prospects for different assets over the next 12 months, and even for longer-term investment horizons, but general online advice is not tailored to your individual circumstances – such as your likely earning power in two or five years’ time, the age of your dependants, your existing assets or insurance arrangements, your unique tax situation or your appetite for taking financial risks.
+The internet may well tell you the prospects for different assets for the next 12 months, and even for longer term investment horizons.
+But general online advice is not tailored to your individual circumstances.
+These circumstances could include your likely earning power in two or five years’ time, the age of your dependants, your existing assets or insurance arrangements, your unique tax situation and your appetite for taking financial risks.

 This is where a trusted financial adviser can step in.
-With the experience of putting long-lasting strategies in place for many different clients, an adviser can help you to choose the products that are right for you.
-Some advisers can also add tailored cash flow modelling – showing you, for example, how large a nest egg you may want in order to retire at 60, how you might be able to save towards your children’s education, or how a pension plus an ISA pot could support your retirement plans.
+With the experience of putting long-lasting strategies in place for many different clients, an adviser can help you choose the products that are right for you.
+Some advisers can also add tailored cash flow modelling, which is used by financial planners to forecast your future finances.
+This could show you such things as: how large a nest egg you may want in order to retire at 60; how you might be able to save towards your children’s education; and how a pension plus an ISA pot could support your retirement plans.

 An adviser’s task is to help you fit together all the moving pieces – dreams, income, outgoings, and an uncertain economic landscape – to create a cohesive plan that aims to help you achieve your goals.

-If you still have a taste for making your own DIY decisions, seeking financial advice doesn’t rule that out.
-An adviser who understands you, your family, your appetite for risk and your financial life goals can build a plan that takes care of the basics, while allowing you the freedom to pursue a personal investment plan.
+If you still have a taste for making your own DIY decisions, seeking financial advice does not rule that out.
+An adviser who understands you, your family, your appetite for risk and your financial life goals can build a plan that aims to take care of the basics, while allowing you the freedom to pursue a personal investment plan.

 Any views expressed are our in-house views as at the time of publishing.